awsdocs/aws-systems-manager-user-guide/doc_source/OpsCenter-getting-started.md

 ### Task 4: Enable default OpsItems rules to send notifications for new OpsItems<a name="OpsCenter-getting-started-sns-default-rules"></a>

-Default OpsItems rules in Amazon CloudWatch Events aren't configured with an ARN for Amazon SNS notifications\.
-Use the following procedure to edit a rule in CloudWatch Events and enter a `notifications` block\.
+Default OpsItems rules in Amazon EventBridge aren't configured with an ARN for Amazon SNS notifications\.
+Use the following procedure to edit a rule in EventBridge and enter a `notifications` block\.

 **To add a notifications block to a default OpsItem rule**